saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 ### CloudWatch Synthetics

 You can use Amazon CloudWatch Synthetics to create *canaries* which is a **configurable scripts** that run on a schedule, to **monitor your endpoints and APIs**.
 Canaries follow the same routes and perform the same actions as a customer, which makes it possible for you to continually verify your customer experience even when you don't have any customer traffic on your applications.
-By using canaries, you can discover issues before your customers do.

 - Canaries are Node.js scripts.
 They create Lambda functions in your account that use Node.js as a framework.
 Canaries work over both HTTP and HTTPS protocols.
 - UI canaries offer programmatic access to a headless Google Chrome Browser via Puppeteer.
 For more information about Puppeteer, see Puppeteer.